cpliakas/dynamo-db-odm/README.md

 ### Why?

 Amazon provides an SDK that connects to DynamoDB.
-Why would I want to use an ODM on top of it?
+Why would you want to use an ODM on top of it?

 * Allows developers to define their data model in the codebase
-* Provides an Object-Oriented wrapper around complex data structures
+* Facilitates readable code by wrapping an OO API around complex data structures
-* Facilitates terse, more readable code
-* Adds logical extension points via [Symfony's EventDispatcher component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html)
+* Adds logical extension points with [Symfony's EventDispatcher component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html)
 * Optionally enforces [entity integrity](http://en.wikipedia.org/wiki/Entity_integrity)
 * Facilitates password hashing, data encryption, random string generation, etc.